solana-developers/professional-education/README.md

 Capacity: 3x attendees (eg, if you want 15 people, limit the event to 45 people) due to flakiness

-#### ⚠️ Before you publicise the event
+#### ⚠️ Before you publicize the event

-__Note__: it will be too late to change these after you get sign ups so please do all of these.
+**Note**: it will be too late to change these after you get sign-ups so please do all of these.

 - In 'Overview', click 'Edit Event', scroll all the way down, and set 'Restrict Location to Guests' (this stops unregistered guests from showing up)
 - Click 'Registration' add a checkbox question:
-  - 'I can commit to all 4 days of training, 10AM to 4PM'
+  - 'I can commit to all 4 days of training, 10 AM to 4 PM'
   - 'I have a laptop running macOS, Linux, or Windows (Windows must have WSL2 and Microsoft Terminal)'
 - Click 'More', 'Event page', and set a nice slug in the Public URL `solana-training-nyc-may-28-2024`.
-Note: you **must** do this before publicising your event, as Luma will **not** redirect from the old URL to the new URL if you have it, which will any links to the original URL.
+Note: you **must** do this before publicizing your event, as Luma will **not** redirect from the old URL to the new URL if you have it, which will break any links to the original URL.

 #### Begin Promotion: